mvousden/buildbot-lets-explore/README.md

  - Spawn a master and a connected worker
  - Run package builds and source code tests using the graphical user interface.
+ - Create multiple workers with different names and passes.